amna-boughamoura/intelligent-home-automation/README.md

-# intelligent-home-automation
+# Intelligent Home Automation System

-IoT-based smart home system with Arduino and sensors
+This is a smart home IoT project using Arduino, sensors, and actuators.
+More details will be added soon.